cdktf/cdktf-provider-mongodbatlas/docs/encryptionAtRest.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Flag that indicates whether someone enabled encryption at rest for the specified  project.

+To disable encryption at rest using customer key management and remove the configuration details, pass only this parameter with a value of `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.18.1/docs/resources/encryption_at_rest#enabled EncryptionAtRest#enabled}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.19.0/docs/resources/encryption_at_rest#enabled EncryptionAtRest#enabled}

 ---